by Joe Anderson

 I want to share a few principles to follow when trekking: always check the weather forecast, wear proper foot gear and layered clothing, try not to wear cotton, take a pack with water, a bowl for the dog, energy bars and an extra coat.
 If there is fresh snow check the avalanche forecast and go in a group.
 Snowshoeing is a social activity and is enhanced by company.

 A guided trip will allow the guide to teach the finer tips of safety in the harsh winter environment.
 The guided trip will teach about route selection, avalanche awareness and beacon use.
-The Twilight Snowshoe Trek is offered each Saturday night at Mission Ridge with the added unique flavor of basic instruction, the starry night and Snoga (yoga on snowshoes).
+The Twilight Snowshoe Trek in 2019 offered each Saturday night at Mission Ridge with the added unique flavor of basic instruction, the starry night and Snoga (yoga on snowshoes).

 This post was originally published in January of 2019.